 Michael Pusic is a junior in Columbia College majoring in Economics-Political Science and Comparative Literature.
 He is really passionate about issues of democratic access, having worked on a number of municipal campaigns.
 He is especially interested in issues around voter rights laws and the criminal justice system.
 Outside of Roosevelt, he runs Columbia's Project for the Homeless (which staffs two shelters in the City) and works on a start-up he helped found to make information about homelessness services more easily accessible.
 He’s also on Columbia's debate team, and loves running and cooking.

 Human Rights: Ali Fraerman

-Ali Fraerman is a sophomore at Barnard College, majoring in Human Rights and Political Science.
+Ali Fraerman is a junior at Barnard College, majoring in Human Rights and Political Science.
 She is originally from the Chicago suburbs and has worked extensively with Chicago-based criminal justice organizations such as the Chicago Innocence Center and Northwestern Law’s Center on Wrongful Convictions, as well as the Correctional Association in New York and progressive law firms.
-This will be her third year in Roos and second year as HR Center Director, and she plans to use her position as Co-Center Director for Human Rights to advocate for important adjustments in New York’s social systems.
-In addition to her Roosevelt position, Ali leads campus conversations as the Columbia Political Union’s Debate Director and as a Barnard Speaking Fellow and a Chicago Cubs enthusiast.
+This will be her third year in Roos and second year as HR Center Director, and she plans to continue to focus initiatives on important reforms in New York City and State along with initiative coordinator Emma Gomez.
+Ali is also a Barnard Speaking Fellow and a Chicago Cubs enthusiast.